cybercog/laravel-love/README.md

 If you will try to register `Reacterable` as `Reacter` one more time then `Cog\Contracts\Love\Reacterable\Exceptions\AlreadyRegisteredAsLoveReacter` exception will be thrown.

-> TODO: How to skip auto creation of Reacter
+> If you want to skip auto-creation of related `Reacter` model just add boolean method
+> `shouldRegisterAsLoveReacterOnCreate` to `Reacterable` model which will return `false`.

 #### Verify reacter registration